 Immediately, Dana helped set up an emergency shelter, and in the following days she helped Red Cross officials conduct a census to ensure all storm victims were helped.
 Eventually she won two statewide awards for her volunteer service.

-Read more about her compassion in the Lynchburg College Magazine.
+Read more about her compassion in the University of Lynchburg Magazine.

 2016 grad chosen as Major of the Year

 The Society of Health and Physical Educators (also known as SHAPE America) selected Morgan Singer ’16 as a Major of the Year, an annual award that recognizes outstanding undergraduate students in the fields of health, physical education, recreation and dance.
 Morgan makes us proud for her dedication to helping others achieve great health, whether by working to provide clean water in Uganda or teaching K-12 students about choices that will lead to long-term fitness.